solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ) -> bool;
 ```

-The syscall will take account on which fee should be updated and the
+The syscall will take as arguments the account on which fee should be updated
-millilamports per cu that should be charged and return a true if the changes
+and the millilamports per cu that should be charged and return a true if the
-were successful else will return false.
+changes were successful else will return false.

-The accounts database will need to store the millilamports per CU.
-Changes to
+The accounts database will need to store the value of millilamports per
-update the PRAW fees could be done only by the authority program.
-All programs
+requested CU for the account.
+Changes to update the PRAW fees could be done only
-will need to implement special instructions so that the program admin can use
+by the authority program.
+All programs will need to implement special
-this syscall to update PRAW fees on the required accounts.
-Program admin should
+instructions so that the program admin can use this syscall to update PRAW fees
-always be signer for these instructions.
+on the required accounts.
+Program admin should always be signer for these
+instructions.

 Setting the millilamports per CU to `0` disables PRAW fees.
 The maximum amount
 of millilamports per CU that could be set will be u32::MAX.
 Lets assume that the